Madagascar: Escape 2 Africa: Plot

 In Kenya, the alpha lion Zuba tries to teach his young son Alakay how to fight, but Alakay is more interested in dancing.
 Rival lion Makunga challenges Zuba for the title of alpha, but during their fight, Alakay is captured by poachers and put in a crate.
 Zuba gives chase and breaks the safety harness off of the crate containing Alakay, but is shot in the ear and incapacitated.
 The crate falls into the ocean and drifts to New York City, where Alakay is renamed Alex, grows up at the Central Park Zoo, and meets his lifelong best friends: Marty, Melman, and Gloria.

-Years later, following their adventure in Madagascar, (Note: As depicted in Madagascar (2005)) Alex, Marty, Melman and Gloria, along with penguins Skipper, Kowalski, Rico and Private and chimpanzees Mason and Phil, prepare to return to New York aboard a battered airplane piloted by the penguins, accompanied by King Julien, Maurice and Mort.
+In the present day, following their adventure in Madagascar, (Note: As depicted in Madagascar (2005)) the zoo animals prepare to return to New York aboard a battered airplane piloted by the penguins, accompanied by King Julien, Maurice and Mort.
 The plane runs out of fuel and crash lands in continental Africa.
 The animals find themselves at a watering hole on a nature reserve, and are excited to meet others of their species.
 Alex is reunited with his parents and impresses them with tales of his status as "the king of New York".
 Marty fits in with a herd of other zebras who look and sound just like him.
-Melman, a hypochondriac, is distressed that the reserve has no doctors, so the other giraffes appoint him their witch doctor.
+Melman, a hypochondriac, is distressed that the reserve has no doctors, so the other giraffes appoint him as their witch doctor.
 Seeking romance, Gloria attracts the attention of the smooth-talking hippo Moto Moto.
-Meanwhile, the penguins set about repairing the plane, assisted by numerous chimpanzees recruited by Mason and Phil.
+Meanwhile, the penguins, Skipper, Kowalski, Rico and Private, set about repairing the plane, assisted by numerous chimpanzees recruited by Mason and Phil.
 They steal vehicles from humans on a safari and strip them for parts.
-Nana, a tough old woman who attacked Alex in Grand Central Station, takes charge of the stranded tourists and helps them survive in the wilderness for the time being.
+Nana, a tough old woman who attacked Alex in Grand Central Terminal, takes charge of the stranded tourists and helps them survive in the wilderness for the time being.

+The zoo animals' initial excitement however soon turns to disappointment.
 In a scheme to oust Zuba as alpha lion, Makunga insists that Alex complete a rite of passage which the latter mistakes for a talent contest.
 It is actually a fighting contest, and Makunga tricks him into choosing Teetsi, the strongest lion as his opponent, resulting in Alex's humiliating defeat.
 Despondent, Zuba relinquishes his title as alpha to Makunga, who banishes Alex from the watering hole.
-Meanwhile, Marty is dejected by the realization that the other zebras can do everything he can, believing himself no longer unique.
+Meanwhile, Marty is dejected by the realization that the other zebras can do everything he can, believing himself to be no longer unique.
 Melman comes to believe that he is deathly ill and, having secretly loved Gloria for a long time, is saddened by her interest in Moto Moto.
-The four friends get into a heated argument with one another.
+The four friends get into a heated argument with one another due to their predicaments.
 Gloria has a date with Moto Moto, but loses interest when she realizes he is only attracted to her because of her size.
 After a pep talk from Julien, Melman finally reveals his feelings for Gloria.